Diana Reader Harris: Teaching and public work

 Reader Harris immediately joined the teaching staff at Sherborne School for Girls, then one of the foremost girls' boarding schools in England.
 During the war she was evacuated with a group of pupils from Sherborne to Branksome Hall School in Toronto, Ontario, Canada.
 This led to an exchange relationship between the two schools that was still operating seventy years later.
 She returned to England in 1943 to join the staff of the National Association of Girls' Clubs.
 She returned to Sherborne as headmistress in 1950, achieved eminence in her profession, and remained there until her retirement in 1975.
 According to an obituary, "Those who were pupils during her headship grew up in an atmosphere in which it was assumed that everyone had something of value to give, a better nature to be appealed to, and a duty to the community in which she lived."

 While still at Sherborne, Reader Harris was involved in several outside bodies.
 In 1964 she became the chair of the Association of Headmistresses taking over from Enid Essame.
 She served till 1966 when she was organising the association's response to the Plowden Report.
 She was at various times a member of Dorset Education Committee, the Independent Television Authority, the councils of the National Youth Orchestra and the Outward Bound Trust, the Church Missionary Society, where as its first woman president she brought it to espouse the 1980 Brandt Report on bridging the North-South divide, and Christian Aid, where she was also chairman in 1978–1983.
 She joined the council of the Royal Society of Arts in 1975 and chaired it in 1979–1981.
 She was a governor of Godolphin School, Salisbury, from 1975 to 1986.

 Reader Harris was an active member of the Church of England and a keen advocate of the ordination of women.
+As president of the CMS she attended the inauguration of the Church of North India in November 1970.
 She herself preached sermons in many churches, and became a lay canon after retiring to Salisbury in 1983.
 She was a popular speaker at functions and broadcast frequently.
 Her lifelong diaries are held by the school archives of Sherborne Girls.